saurabhs23/Credit-Card-Defaulters/README.md

 with themselves as well as with the value to be predicted

 ## Data wrangling
-○ Conversion of data into numeric data types to be able to perform operations on them ○ Renaming columns to make sense
+○ Conversion of data into numeric data types to be able to perform operations.

+○ Renaming columns to make sense
 ○ Dropping unnecessary columns

 ○ One-hot/binary encoding on the nominal features of the dataset - education and marital status

 ○ Scaling of data - Using standardization to limit the values between [1, -1] and make their mean approximately zero.